input-output-hk/sc-dev-platform/doc/deployments/containers.md

 # Containers

 ## Summary
+*Note:* This process of making containers is planned to change in order to be more friendly and require less boilerplate.

 Every deployment will need containers for each component.
+You can use any existing published containers, such as `nixos/nix` or `inputoutput/cardano-node` or you can build your own.
+We can help you with setting up a new container if that is needed.

 The current way to setup containers is with nix and the [standard][std] library's `mkOperable` and `mkStandardOCI`.
 An operable is the entrypoint for the container or the script that will be run on container startup along with all the needed dependencies. `mkStandardOCI` will take an operable and build an OCI image with it.

-*Note:* This process of making containers is planned to change in order to be more friendly and require less boilerplate.

 ## Setup
 If you are working in a standardized repository, then you can follow the setups described in this [video][std-oci-video] .
 Otherwise you will need to manually setup the scaffolding with the following steps.